WISH: Caution on Assessing Trends in Causes of Death - Accounting for the Change in 1999 from ICD-9 to ICD-10

 Part of the difference in numbers and rates of deaths for some conditions between 1998 and 1999 will be due to this change.
 The coding change may also mask real changes in mortality rates.

 Research by the National Center for Health Statistics provides comparability ratios between the ICD-9 and ICD-10 results for the cause-of-death groups presented in this module.
 The comparability ratio for a given cause of death is measured by the net effect of the change in coding systems on the numbers of deaths from that cause.
-Those ratios and notes on how to use them are available in a table of comparability ratios (PDF).
+The National Vital Statistics Systems' Comparability of Cause-of-death Between ICD Revisions page provides more information.